How Do You Save an Email as a PDF? Step-by-Step Guide for Every Platform

 Why Save Emails as PDFs?

-Offline Access: Once saved to your local drive or cloud storage, you no longer need an internet connection or access to that specific email account to view the message.
+4. Offline Access: Once that file is sitting safely on your computer or dropped into your cloud storage, you no longer need Wi-Fi or access to your old email account to read it.

 How Do You Save an Email as a PDF in Gmail